Bepositivegit/Az-Questions/interview-Answers.md

 - How can we integrate **SonarQube** with Azure DevOps pipelines?
 - What tools do you use or know about for identifying **security vulnerabilities** in software?
 How do you integrate them with Azure DevOps?

 - **Important:** Do you have experience with Azure AKS?
 How do you deploy an application to Azure AKS using Azure DevOps?
   > *Note:* Interviewers expect detailed steps for this scenario.

 - If we have an application to deploy to Azure AKS and it requires **sensitive information** from Azure Key Vault, what are the detailed steps to configure this in Azure DevOps and Azure AKS?

 - For services like Azure Cloud, Azure App Service, Azure VM, and Azure AKS, it's good to remember detailed CI/CD steps.

-- What is the difference between **System Managed Identity** and **User Managed Identity** in Azure?
+- What is the difference between **System-Managed Identity** and **User-Managed Identity** in Azure?
   > *Note:* Sometimes asked in Azure DevOps interviews.

 - How do you deploy an application to production only after manual approval?